Pruning find

 find . -name 'thumb' -prune -o -name '*lorem*'

-is or, and the part after it is not evaluated if the part before is true.
+The -o is or, and the part after it is not evaluated if the part before is true.